LOADING ...

 Now it all started two Thanksgivings ago, was on, two ago on

-Restaurant, but Alice live in the restaurant, she lives in the
+Restaurant, but Alice doesn't live in the restaurant, she in the

-Church nearby the restaurant, in the bell-tower, her husband Ray and
+Church nearby the restaurant, in the bell-tower, with her Ray and

 Fasha the dog.
-And livin' in the tower like that, they got a lot of
+And in the bell tower like that, they got a lot of

-Room downstairs the pews used to be in.
+downstairs where the pews used to be in.
 Havin' all that room,

-Seein' as how they took out all the pews, they decided that they
+Seein' as how took out all the pews, they decided that they didn't

 to take out their garbage for a long time.

-We got up there, we found all the garbage in there, and we it'd be
+We got up there, we found all the in there, and we decided it'd be

-A friendly for us to take the garbage down to the city dump.
+A friendly gesture for us to take the down to the city dump.
 So

 We took the a ton of garbage, put it in the back of a red VW

-Microbus, took shovels and and implements of destruction and headed
+Microbus, took shovels and rakes and of destruction and headed

-we got there and there was a big sign and a chain across across the
+Well we got and there was a big sign and a chain across across the

 Dump saying, "Closed on Thanksgiving."
 And we had never heard of a

-Closed on Thanksgiving before, and tears in our eyes we drove off
+Closed on Thanksgiving before, and with in our eyes we drove off

-Into the sunset for another place to put the garbage.
+Into the sunset looking for another to put the garbage.

-We find one.
-Until we came to a side road, and off the side of the
+We didn't find one.
+Until we came to a side road, and off the of the

-Side road was another fifteen foot cliff and at the bottom of the
+Side road there was another fifteen foot and at the bottom of the

-Cliff there was another pile of garbage.
-And we that one big pile
+there was another pile of garbage.
+And we decided that one big pile

-Is better two little piles, and rather than bring that one up we
+Is better than two little piles, and rather than bring one up we

-That's what we did, and drove to the church, had a thanksgiving
+That's we did, and drove back to the church, had a thanksgiving

-that couldn't be beat, went to sleep and didn't get up until the
+Dinner that couldn't be beat, went to sleep and get up until the

-Next morning, we got a phone call from officer Obie.
+Next morning, when we got a phone from officer Obie.
 He said, "Kid,

-We found name on an envelope at the bottom of a half a ton of
+We found your name on an envelope at the of a half a ton of

-Garbage, and just to know if you had any information about it."
+Garbage, and just wanted to know if you had any about it."
 And

-I said, "Yes, sir, Officer Obie, I cannot tell a lie, I put envelope
+I said, "Yes, sir, Officer Obie, I cannot a lie, I put that envelope

-After to Obie for about fourty-five minutes on the telephone we
+After speaking to Obie for fourty-five minutes on the telephone we

-Finally arrived at the truth of the and said that we had to go down
+Finally arrived at the truth of the matter and said we had to go down

-And up the garbage, and also had to go down and speak to him at the
+And pick up the garbage, and also had to go and speak to him at the

-Police officer's station.
-So we got in the red VW with the
+Police station.
+So we got in the red VW microbus with the

-Shovels and rakes and implements of destruction and headed on the
+Shovels and rakes and of destruction and headed on toward the

 Police station.

-Now friends, there was only one or two things Obie coulda done at
+Now friends, there was only one or two things that coulda done at

-The police station, and the first was he have given us a medal for
+The police station, and the was he could have given us a medal for

 Being so brave and honest on the telephone, which very likely, and